Skip to Content

 More contributing factors

-2. Financial commitments – Between puppy supplies and the cost of vaccines, puppies can be expensive in their first year.
+• Financial commitments – Between puppy supplies and the cost of vaccines, puppies can be expensive in their first year.

-4. Loss of freedom – When puppies are young, they need a lot of attention.
+• Loss of freedom – When puppies are young, they need a lot of attention.

 Can You Get Puppy Blues?

 Absolutely!
 I know I did the first week we brought home our puppy.
 Since this was not my first puppy as an adult, I thought I knew everything I needed to know about taking care of a puppy.
-But our previous dog, Molly was 4 months old when we brought her home.
+But our previous dog, Molly, was an older puppy at 4 months old when we brought her home.
 Although she was still a puppy we missed a lot of the early puppy behaviors, like chewing on everything and biting us all the time.
 Plus with Molly, it was just my husband and me in the house.
 This time around we had two school aged kids to care for too.

 How Long Do the Blues Last?